baranacikgoz/NimbleMediator/README.md

 ## Features

-- **Faster Performance**: Designed to offer a speed advantage over similar packages, providing quicker request and notification processing times. (***~2,5*** times faster than MediatR)
+- **Faster Performance**: Designed to offer a speed advantage over similar packages, providing quicker request and notification processing times. (***~3,5*** times faster than MediatR)
-- **Less Memory Usage**: optimized to minimize memory allocations, helping to reduce the overall memory footprint. (uses ***~8x*** less memory than MediatR)
+- **Less Memory Usage**: optimized to minimize memory allocations, helping to reduce the overall memory footprint. (uses ***~16x*** less memory than MediatR)
 - **Easy to Integrate**:  Can be easily integrated into existing .NET projects, offering a simple and similar IMediator, ISender, IPublisher interfacses.
-- **Individualized Publish Strategies**:  Allows for different publish strategies for each notification, enabling developers to choose between sequential or concurrent execution based on the specific requirements of their notification handlers.
+- **Individualized Notification Publishers**:  Allows for different publisher implementations for each notification, enabling developers to have the flexibility to choose the best publisher implementation for each notification.
+Also supports custom publisher implementations via INotificationPublisher interface.

 ## Getting Started